OUR SCIENCE

 • Highly potent and durable effect (dosing as infrequently as biannual or annual)

-• Administration through multiple routes—intravenous (IV), subcutaneous, and inhalation delivery
+• Administration through multiple routes—intravenous (IV), subcutaneous, and intrathecal delivery

 • Demonstrated clinical benefit with a lower dose and dose frequency, and an encouraging overall safety profile compared to other approaches to gene silencing